kbzaso/react-shop/README.md

-# Yard Sales React Store Delete
+# Yard Sales React Store

 It is a React.js SPA builded for the Practical React Course of Platzi.
 Thanks to the React Router you can accessed to the different views and pages.